iii-org-tw/Documents/Java-Weighted-Percentile.md

 ## **Float Point Accuracy**

-The deviations between the weighted percentile functions and the original ones are less than `1e-13` tested on 'HIGGS.csv'
+The deviations between the results from weighted percentile functions and the original ones are less than `1e-13` tested on 'HIGGS.csv'

 The reason why such deviations exist is as follows.